Event Staffing Places of Public Assembly

 Operating under this system since 2002 has enabled us to establish a working model.
 Adopting this as part of a campus policy will legitimatize the program and provide the following benefits:

-• Compliancy with codes and standards of various agencies.
+- compliance with codes and standards of various agencies;

-• Addresses one issue of a campus risk management system.
+- addresses one issue of a campus risk management system; and

 Management Services Office

 Office: Kehoe 710-11